 Most individuals who have Rhinoplasty surgery are unhappy with the way their noses look and want to change the proportions of their features.
 Other candidates for Rhinoplasty are individuals who have breathing difficulties or experience discomfort because of past nose injuries or structural abnormalities.
-The best candidates for this procedure are in overall good health, have realistic expectations and understand the potential risks involved with surgery.
+Good candidates for this procedure are in overall good health, have realistic expectations and understand the potential risks involved with surgery.

-An ideal candidate for Rhinoplasty may have the following:
+A good candidate for Rhinoplasty may have the following:

 Admission to hospital for an overnight stay is the choice of most of our patients; however, day surgery is possible in certain circumstances.
 Most patients have their surgery under a general anaesthetic although sedation and local anaesthetic can be used.

 Recovery takes around three to four weeks, although the final result may not be achieved for up to a year.

 Tapes and a splint are applied to help reduce swelling.
 The splint remains in place for approximately seven days, and the nasal tapes are left for a few more days after the plaster has been removed.
 Activities are then gradually resumed, with activities requiring exertion or recreational pursuits not recommended for three to four weeks from the date of the operation.

 Patients should always research the possible complications of a surgery before they go ahead.
 The risks of rhinoplasty surgery include infection, difficulty breathing, anaesthesia reactions, bleeding, poor healing, scarring, and the possibility of needing further surgery.
 Any surgical or invasive procedure carries risks.
 Find more information here.